JacobMonks/pricecharting_pipeline/README.md

 desired condition (loose, complete in box, or individual items).

 The scheduled job will run using Apache Airflow via Google Cloud Composer.
-The collection addition feature will be done by reading in new CSV files uploaded to Google Clod Storage.
+The collection addition feature will be done by reading in new CSV files uploaded to Google Cloud Storage.

 ## Project Updates